 The brutal “triangle trade” ravaged West Africa from the 16th to the 19th century.
 Ships leaving Europe first stopped in Africa, trading weapons, ammunition, metal, liquor, and cloth for captives taken in wars or raids.
 The ships then traveled to North America and the Caribbean, where colonists exchanged sugar, rum, salt, and other island products for the enslaved people.
 The ships completed the triangle by returning to Europe loaded with products popular with the European people.

-The colonial rulers were often cruel and had little regard for the Africans.
+By the 1880s, a “scramble for Africa” occurred.
+Five European powers–Britain, France, Germany, Belgium, and Italy–colonized almost the entire continent by 1900.
+They exploited the great mineral wealth of Africa and sought to expand their borders by moving into the continent.
+The colonial rulers often had little regard for the Africans.
 King Leopold II of Belgium obtained personal title to the Congo in central Africa.
-He forced the native people to work under cruel conditions in his rubber plants.
+He forced the native people of what he called the Congo Free State to work in his rubber plants under cruel conditions.
 Every village was required to donate four people a year to work for Leopold.
-Villagers who failed to complete their duties were flogged; others had their hands or their heads cut off.
+Villagers who failed to complete their duties were flogged; others had their hands or heads cut off.
 When the Belgian government learned what was happening, they took Leopold’s grotesque colony from him and made reforms.

-France attempted to annex Algeria in the 1830s, but made little effort to understand the Muslim Berbers who lived there.
+France attempted to annex Algeria in the 1830s but made little effort to understand the Muslim Berbers who lived there.
 The Algerians resisted, often violently.
 The French finally withdrew from the colony in 1962 after the Algerians voted 6,000,000 to 16,000 to ask the French to leave.